borball/sno-agent-based-installer/README.md

 ## Boot node from ISO

-Boot the node from tge generated ISO, OCP will be installed automatically.
+Boot the node from the generated ISO, OCP will be installed automatically.

 ## Day2 operations

-Some CRs are not supported in installation phase, those can/shall be done as day 2 operations once SNO is deployed.
+Some CRs are not supported in installation phase including PerformanceProfile, those can/shall be done as day 2 operations once SNO is deployed.

 ```shell
 #./sno-day2.sh